-The Polar M6oo starts at $330 and features many smartwatch extras that many fitness lovers look for including custom watch faces, phone notifications, and download apps from the Google Play store.
+The Polar M6oo is a GPS watch for running, but features many smartwatch extras.
+Powered by Google’s Wear OS, these include custom watch faces, phone notifications, and apps from the Google Play store.

 The Polar is large and might not work well for small wrists.
-It has replaceable wristbands which is something many people look for in a smartwatch.
-It has a square shape and is slightly different from other watches on the market, with a look that is more fitness-oriented than fashionable.
-But this could speak towards better accuracy of the heart rate monitor, featuring a very large sensor compared to others on the market.
+It has replaceable wristbands to change up the color.
+It has a square shape that is more fitness-oriented than fashionable.
+But this could speak towards better accuracy of the heart rate monitor since it has a large sensor.

-This watch is Bluetooth and Wi-Fi capable, with the ability to connect an external Bluetooth heartrate monitor if desired.
-The app comes with a huge list of sports that can be tracked by the watch including CrossFit and weightlifting.
-But running tends to be the focus for this one, providing accurate routes, speed, and distance.
+This watch is Bluetooth and Wi-Fi capable, with the ability to connect an external Bluetooth chest heart rate monitor.
+The watch comes with a huge list of activities that can be tracked including CrossFit and weightlifting.
+But running tends to be the focus for this one, providing accurate time, speed, and distance.

-Because this is an Android-wear device, it’s best to choose this one if you have an Android rather than an Apple.
-With the built-in microphone you can use Google Voice for some functions as well as reply to text messages.
+Because this is an Android-wear device, it’s best to choose this one if you have an Android rather than an iPhone.
+With the built-in microphone you can use Google Voice for some functions as well as to reply to text messages.

 - Built-in GPS